-The Company is making steady progress on its environmental studies and tests in preparation for its rolling start to production in anticipation of receiving its Certificate of Authorization (CA).
-To date, a total of 25 permits have been received with the CA the only remaining outstanding permit.
+The Company is making steady progress on its environmental studies and tests in preparation for its rolling start to production in anticipation of receiving its Certificate of Authorization ("CA").

 Studies include water well measurements on near-by wells and noise-monitoring studies which have been completed and submitted along with the application for a Certificate of Authorization.
 These are all studies to comply with Ministry Guidelines, the Mining Act and community concerns.
 Public Consultation is continuing with the communities of Granada and Rouyn-Noranda to address their concerns in a positive and respectful manner for the mutual benefit of all.
 A number of questions and concerns have been put forward and the Company is committed to answering and dealing with any issues while maintaining a commitment to the environment and while moving forward within the confines of legislation and regulations mandated by both Federal and Provincial Governments.